 - research that is consistent with our Purpose; and

-When we collaborate with government agencies on research, we take all necessary steps to protect the privacy and integrity of your Genetic Data and DNA Samples in accordance with laws and regulations pertaining to government funded research.
+When we collaborate with government agencies on research, we take all necessary steps to protect the privacy and integrity of your Genetic Data and Biological Samples in accordance with laws and regulations pertaining to government-funded research.
 In some instances, if we partner with, or our research is funded by, certain U.S. agencies like the National Institutes of Health, we may be required to contribute certain Data to a national database that will be accessible by other researchers.
 In the event such contribution is required, we will only provide Data that has had identifying information removed in accordance with U.S. federal regulations.

 Your Data may also be shared with others who review the quality and safety of the research (for example, the U.S. Food and Drug Administration, other regulatory agencies, and Quorum Review, an institutional review board, which is a group of people who review research studies to protect the rights and welfare of research participants).
 We will never knowingly disclose or interpret your Data for use by employers or insurers for employment or insurance purposes.